Last Updated on April 11, 2020

 Making sure your cat feels welcomed and loved on a daily basis is part of being a good cat owner.
 If you have multiple cats jealousy can happen, so make sure they all have your attention equally.
 Here are 10 ways to make sure your cat knows you love them and welcome them into your family.

 Cats love to eat and will eat just about any kind of cat food you offer them.
 It is important for you as the owner to make sure the brand you choose is healthy.
 Also, feedings a cat nothing but dry is asking for health problems and stress.
 Be sure to feed no less than a 50/50 diet, being can and dry food

-Allowing Them to Have a Special Place to Sleep
+Give Them a Special Place to Sleep

 Petting and Massage